contagon/handbook/handbook/3-priesthood-principles.md

 ### 3.4.2 Priesthood Conferral and Ordination

-Under the direction of those who hold priesthood keys, the Aaronic Priesthood and the Melchizedek Priesthood are conferred on worthy male members of the Church (see [Doctrine and Covenants 84:14–17]).
+Under the direction of those who hold priesthood keys, the Aaronic Priesthood and the Melchizedek Priesthood are conferred on worthy male Church members (see [Doctrine and Covenants 84:14–17]).
 After the appropriate priesthood is conferred, the person is ordained to an office in that priesthood, such as deacon or elder.
 A priesthood holder exercises the priesthood according to the rights and duties of that office (see [Doctrine and Covenants 107:99]).

 Each man in the Church of Jesus Christ should strive to be worthy to receive and use the Melchizedek Priesthood to serve others.
 When a man receives this priesthood, he makes a covenant to faithfully fulfill his priesthood responsibilities.
 He also receives from God an oath, or promise, of eternal blessings (see [Doctrine and Covenants 84:33–44]; see also Guide to the Scriptures, “[Oath and Covenant of the Priesthood]”).

-For more information about priesthood conferral and ordination, see [8.6.2], [10.6], [18.10], and [38.2.5].
+For more information about priesthood conferral and ordination, see [8.1.1], [10.6], [18.10], and [38.2.5].

 ### 3.4.3 Delegation of Priesthood Authority to Serve in the Church